Puteri Indonesia 2009

 The 14th Annual Puteri Indonesia (sometimes called Miss Indonesia Universe) Pageant, was held in Teater Tanah Airku, Taman Mini Indonesia Indah, Jakarta, Indonesia on Friday, October 9, 2009.
 Zivanna Letisha Siregar, Puteri Indonesia 2008 from Jakarta Special Capital Region 6 crowned her successor at the end of this event.
-About 38 contestants from 33 provinces competed for the title on the pageant that broadcast live on Indosiar and live streaming on selebtv.com and kompastv.com.
-Previously, Puteri Indonesia 2009 finalists underwent a quarantine period, which ran from 28 Sept – October 8, 2009, at Hotel Nikko Jakarta.
+About 38 contestants from 33 provinces competed for the title on the pageant that was broadcast live on Indosiar and live-streamed on selebtv.com and kompastv.com.
+Previously, Puteri Indonesia 2009 finalists underwent a quarantine period, from 28 Sept – October 8, 2009, at Hotel Nikko Jakarta.
 The Grand Final of Puteri Indonesia 2009 was attended by Miss Universe 2009 Stefania Fernandez.
-The winner of Puteri Indonesia 2009 was Qory Sandioriva, and she represented Indonesia in Miss Universe 2010, Zukhriatul Hafizah will represent Indonesia in Miss International 2010.
+The winner of Puteri Indonesia 2009 was Qory Sandioriva, who represented Indonesia in Miss Universe 2010, Zukhriatul Hafizah represented Indonesia in Miss International 2010.